 How to Deploy With Ansible: An Accessible Explanation

+Let’s say you're the proud owner of a fleet of Rackspace servers.
 For deployment, you can manually set up configurations, installations and applications for every server.
 Or, you can do something infinitely more scalable: you can use a free, open source configuration management and orchestration tool that is both simple and easy to learn.

 An overly general overview

+There are several popular programs for configuration/orchestration, including Chef, Puppet and Salt, but Ansible is a great choice for its simplicity and scalability.
 With Ansible, you have an “Ansible server," which is the computer running your commands, and your remote hosts, which are the computers being configured (although you can run Ansible tasks on your local machine).
 Ansible uses SSH to communicate between the Ansible server and the remote hosts, so when you run a playbook, commands are executed on your remote host.
 Ansible owes its high scalability to its agent-less design and high potential for playbook reuse.